droplet92/AbyssTogether/README.en.md

 The core of the game design is centered on not losing party members.
 This concept started by subverting typical deck-building roguelikes.
 If a party member dies, the cards that member would have provided are no longer available, and the deck can quickly become depleted as if falling off a cliff.

 Developed using the Unity Engine and C#, generative AI was used to create some of the images.
 Coding focused mainly on implementing features, with a particular emphasis on producing animations using DOTween.
-This is a one-person development project where planning, design, and development were all carried out by a single individual, with a total development time of 14 days.
+This is a one-person development project where planning, design, and development were all carried out by a single individual, with a total development time of 2 weeks.

 © 2025 Hansu Lee.
 All rights reserved.